 Chris is a familiar face on the Gladstone stage, having appeared in Speed-the-Plow, The Importance of Being Earnest; It’s A Wonderful Life; A Flea in Her Ear; Noises Off; A Farndale Christmas; and The Italian American Reconciliation.
 Chris is a graduate of York University’s Graduate Theatre Program and the National Theatre School.
 He teaches acting at the University of Ottawa and voice at the Ottawa Theatre School.

-Fiona is responsible for Plosive’s digital media presence, including web design, social media and video production.
-She is also the webmaster for The Gladstone.
+Fiona was responsible for Plosive’s digital media presence, including web design, social media and video production.
+She also served for several years as the webmaster for The Gladstone.
 Fiona has been active in theatre craft for more than a decade.
 She has acted as stage manager, properties master and designed posters, programs, jewellery and prosthetic body parts.
 Most recently, she has focussed on sound design, drawing upon her background in musical performance and video production.

 By day, Fiona manages the digital media team at Agriculture and Agri-Food Canada.
 She previously worked for more than a decade as a video and digital media specialist at Parks Canada and for many years at the Canadian Museum of Nature, most of that time in video production.
 She can identify nearly as many dinosaurs as a three-year-old and has stood on the closest point of land to the North Pole.

 Founding member Kel Parsons performed in The Importance of Being Earnest and directed The Shadow: A Christmas Mysteries Radio Show in our 2011 season.
 She resigned from Plosive at the end of the season in order to pursue new opportunities in Stratford, Ontario.
 We wish her all the best in her new career.